Richard Miniter

-Richard Miniter (born 1967) is an American investigative journalist and author.
-A former editorial writer and columnist for The Wall Street Journal in Europe, as well as a member of the investigative reporting team of The Sunday Times of London, he is currently the National Security columnist for Forbes.
-He has authored three New York Times best-selling books, Losing bin Laden, Shadow War, Leading From Behind, and most recently Eyes On Target.
-His articles have appeared in Politico, The New York Times, The Washington Times, The Washington Post, The Wall Street Journal, The Atlantic Monthly, Newsweek, The New Republic, National Review, PJ Media, and Reader’s Digest.
+Richard Miniter (born 1967) is an American investigative journalist, author and news entrepreneur.
+A former editorial writer and columnist for The Wall Street Journal in Europe, as well as a member of the investigative reporting team of The Sunday Times of London, he was the National Security columnist from 2011 to 2018.
+He has written three New York Times best-selling books, Losing bin Laden, Shadow War, Leading From Behind.
+His most recent book, Eyes On Target, was co written with Scott McEwen, the author of the best selling book American Sniper.
+Miniter's articles have appeared in Politico, The New York Times, The Washington Post, The Wall Street Journal, The Atlantic Monthly, Newsweek, The New Republic, National Review, and Reader's Digest.

 Family and education

 Miniter was born in New York City and grew up in Rosendale, New York.
 Among his siblings are several writers and journalists, including Frank Miniter, executive editor of American Hunter magazine, and Brendan Miniter, formerly of The Wall Street Journal, who is the editor of the book The 4% Solution: Unleashing the Economic Growth America Needs.

 He studied philosophy at Vassar College, graduating in 1990.
-He was an editor of the Vassar Spectator, one of the school's student periodicals, where he worked with Mark Thiessen and Jonathan Karl.
+He was an editor of the Vassar Spectator, one of the school's student periodicals, where he worked with Washington Post columnist Mark Thiessen and ABC News White House correspondent Jonathan Karl.